ecmagnuson/VCFProject/ElliottTutorial.md

 5. Open the start menu, search Ubuntu, and running it as an App will open up and instance of Ubuntu.
 6. Follow the prompt to create a username and password.
 7. Run `sudo apt update` to update your system.
-8. BCF Tools will require a C compiler, so run `sudo apt install gcc make`
+8. VCF Tools will require a C compiler, make, and a `gz` zipper, so run `sudo apt install gcc make gzip`.

-### Installing BCF Tools
+### Installing VCF Tools

-Now we can install BCF Tools from [these](https://www.htslib.org/download/) steps.
+1. We can install VCF Tools from [here](https://sourceforge.net/projects/vcftools/reviews/).
+Click the download button and it will install `vcftools_0.1.13.gz`.

-1. [This link](https://github.com/samtools/bcftools/releases/download/1.16/bcftools-1.16.tar.bz2) will install `bcftools-1.16.tar.bz2`
-2.
+2. You can unzip this file with `gzip -d vcftools_0.1.13.gz`.
+3. Enter `cd vcftools_0.1.13`.
+4. Enter `make` and it will compile VCF Tools to a file in the current directory called `bin`.
+5. After compiling, enter `cd bin`
+6. Enter `pwd` and copy the output, this is the current directory you are in
+7. To make the VCF Tools binary file run as a command line program from any directory, you then need to enter `export PATH=$PATH:paste/path/here/`
+8. my result for pwd is `/home/elliott/.sourcecode/vcftools_0.1.13/bin` so I would enter `export PATH=$PATH:/home/elliott/.sourcecode/vcftools_0.1.13/bin`.

+This was a lot of work, but after closing and reopening your Ubuntu instance, now the VCF Tools binary can be run from any directory you want!

 It would also be nice to see what effects they have on them.